 - Step #10: Sunscreen

-The 10-step Korean skincare routine categorizes 10 different types of skincare products that are to be applied in a specific order for maximum effectiveness and absorption into your skin.
+The 10-step Korean skincare routine categorizes 10 different skincare products that are to be applied in a specific order for maximum effectiveness and absorption into your skin.

 I purchased a product from each of the 10 step categories and am happy to report that I’ve found some incredible products and most at very affordable prices.
 And…I purchased them all on Amazon!